-Responsible travel: Northern Lights, glaciers and ice photography holiday Iceland
+Responsible tourism: Northern Lights, glaciers and ice photography holiday Iceland

 We encourage you to travel responsibly and to consider the following guidelines:

 - When out in wild places we encourage you to keep erosion to a minimum, keep to footpaths and avoid stepping on or picking native flora, Iceland is especially fragile environmentally and the country is currently embarking of many projects such as tree planting to reduce erosion.

 - We encourage you to use water sparingly and to avoid buying plastic bottles of water; use your own metal or heavy-duty plastic bottle such as Nalgene to refill with water from a safe source as recommended.
 In Iceland water should never be bought from a shop as most water sources are exceptionally pure.

 - River water could also be drinking water, do not contaminate water supplies by washing in it.
 Any washing products should be phosphate free.

 - Respect local customs religion and traditions.

 - Carry out some research about Iceland and being able to speak a few words of Icelandic is always appreciated.

 - Don’t take photographs of local people and places of religious significance without permission.